 HEMICLOR (chlorthalidone) by R-Pharm US is long-acting oral diuretic with antihypertensive activity.
-Approved for hypertension.
 First approved in 2025.

-HEMICLOR (chlorthalidone) is a long-acting oral thiazide-like diuretic approved by FDA in March 2025 for the treatment of hypertension.
-It works by inhibiting sodium and chloride reabsorption in the ascending limb of the loop of Henle, leading to decreased extracellular fluid volume and reduced blood pressure.
-The drug is currently in growth lifecycle phase with moderate competitive pressure (30/100).
+HEMICLOR (chlorthalidone) is a long-acting oral thiazide-like diuretic approved in March 2025 for hypertension management.
+It works by inhibiting sodium and chloride reabsorption in the ascending limb of Henle's loop, leading to increased sodium and water excretion that reduces blood volume and cardiac output.
+The drug's antihypertensive effect stems from sustained diuresis and electrolyte depletion.

 long-acting oral diuretic with antihypertensive activity.
 Chlorthalidone produces diuresis with increased excretion of sodium and chloride.
 The site of action appears to be the cortical diluting segment of the ascending limb of Henle's loop of the nephron.
 The diuretic effects of chlorthalidone…